Mierenga/color-pattern-tabs-for-ultimate-guitar/README.md

 - [ ] Handle 2-digit frets with single color
 - [ ] Fix formatting of auxilliary tables under center-align
+- [ ] Scrape title and insert if not already present in raw tablature
 - [ ] Improve scrolling capabilities

 - Options menu